Should I include my own name in the sample name?

 Will my samples appear if I maintain the old method if I don’t update my samples?

 Samples that have been updated have a higher chance of being found by clients, as these samples include additional fields that clients will use to search.

 What is the weight of the additional sample details field?

-First, repeating search tags in a playlist or repeating them in your samples is the same.
+First, repeating search keywords in a playlist or repeating them in your samples is the same.
 Playlists are for clients to view your samples in a more organized way.
 But you can repeat them when they are needed.
 Here’s an example:

 You have two samples in your profile that impersonate Morgan Freeman.

 Because of the nature of the samples, one of the samples has ‘warm’ and ‘natural’ voice styles.

 The other sample has ‘deep’ and ‘conversational’ voice styles.

 A client looks for a ‘warm’ ‘Morgan Freeman’ style voice.